TaiMino/taisukemino.com/src/pages/hero/index.md

 I started donating a small amount of money.
 You don’t have to donate $1000 from the beginning.
 I started at $50 a month.
 I will progressively donate more, but if I keep donating this amount for the rest of my life, I can save at least one child.
 If we donate $500 a month, we can save 10 children.

 Imagine that you see a car crash, run through the flames and jump into the car from the window, and then let a child out.
 That would be the greatest moment in your life.
 Isn’t it amazing that we could do as much good as that?
+Don't you think that this is a kind of life that is worth living?
 We are more powerful than we think we are.
 We can be a hero.
 So let’s use that power for a good cause.

 Sir Nicholas Winston met the children he has saved in [the BBC Programme "That's Life"](https://www.youtube.com/watch?v=6_nFuJAF5F0) aired in 1988.
 You cannot watch this without tears.